maras420/RPi.GPIO/README.md

 The binary (tools and library) will support both worlds Raspberry Pi and Banana Pi M2 Zero.
 Original SourceForge v0.7.0. is available at sf-7.0 brunch.

 We provide no support!
-Please contact base repository maintainers if you you problems.
+Please contact base repository maintainers if you have problems.

 ## Functions missing